JustalK/LABORATORY-REACT-LOGIN/README.md

 This project is a minimum example of how to manage a login with a session token.

+I wanted to create a simple tutorial for some of my colleague to understand the logic.
+It uses `react-hook-form` for managing the login form and `react-cookie` for managing the connection cookie.

 ## Plan of the presentation

 I explain with all the details how I build the project and my way of working.